 This section provides a brief overview of the field sampling activities to be performed at each site.
 Specific instructions, including required equipment and procedures, are located in the SOPs.

-SOP for Water Chemistry Samples in Streams

-https://documents.deq.utah.gov/water-quality/monitoring-reporting/sop/DWQ-2020-018042.pdf

-SOP For Calibration, Maintenance, and Use Of Multiparameter Water Quality Sondes

-https://documents.deq.utah.gov/water-quality/monitoring-reporting/sop/DWQ-2020-013606.pdf

 SOP For Portable Samplers

 https://documents.deq.utah.gov/water-quality/monitoring-reporting/sop/DWQ-2020-008444.pdf